Dr Wendy Timmons

 Background

-Wendy Timmons is Programme Director of the MSc Dance Science and Education at the University of Edinburgh, Wendy has many years of professional arts practice and experience teaching and training dance artists, young dancers and dance teachers.
-Wendy has a Bachelor in Philosophy (Classical Ballet and Contextual Studies) from the University of Durham and is currently registered for her doctoral thesis at the University of Edinburgh.
-Wendy has undertaken substantial knowledge exchange and research developing and validating technology for safe and effective dance teaching and training.
+Wendy Timmons is a Senior Lecturer in Dance Science and Education at the University of Edinburgh, Wendy has many years of professional arts practice and experience teaching and training dance artists, young dancers and dance teachers.
+Wendy has a Bachelor in Philosophy (Classical Ballet and Contextual Studies) from the University of Durham and completed her PhD at the University of Edinburgh.
+Alongside her teaching, research and programme development, Wendy has undertaken many knowledge exchange and applied Dance Science and Education research projects.
+See CV

 Esteem Indicators